15th Annual Achievement Awards

 C.A.U.S.E. – Community Action Using Student Empowerment

 In March of 2010, a group of 15 students went on an Alternative Spring Break trip to New Orleans to serve a city still living in the aftermath of Hurricane Katrina.
 These students spent their Spring Break rebuilding homes with Habitat for Humanity and felt empowered to share this experience in the hopes of bringing more students to New Orleans to help out.
 This effort brought forth the origin of C.A.U.S.E.
-Since then, the group has been back in New Orleans, collaborated with students from the SEC in Tampa for a day of service in Orlando, and traveled to Nashville, Tennessee to rebuild homes from a devastating flood.
+Since then, the group has been back in New Orleans, collaborated with students from the Regional Campus in Tampa for a day of service in Orlando, and traveled to Nashville, Tennessee to rebuild homes from a devastating flood.
 This passionate and dedicated student leader group has plans on continuing their community service efforts by re-visiting New Orleans as well as a trip to the Galapagos Islands this spring.

 C-E-L-E-B-R-A-T-E!
 Congrats on being a finalist!
 Here is what we need:

 - Send a current photograph (or logo) to email@example.com no later than Wednesday, February 20, 2013

 - Call (954) 262-7283 to reserve your tickets no later than April 1, 2013

 |5:00 p.m.
 Pre-STUEY Reception (you + guests) & photo shoot with President Hanbury|

 |Carl DeSantis Atrium at the H. Wayne Huizenga School of Business and Entrepreneurship|